Dakshsingh1304/Shopify-sales-customer-insights/README.md

 # Shopify-sales-customer-insights
-Built an interactive Power BI dashboard for Shopify sales and customer insights, featuring regional overview, trend analysis, payment methods, and product performance.
-Filters on key metrics like net sales, quantity and customers enable deeper evaluation of business growth and customer behavior.
+This project showcases an interactive Power BI dashboard designed to analyze Shopify sales and customer insights.
+The dashboard transforms raw sales data into actionable insights to support data-driven decision-making for e-commerce performance.
+## Tools Used
+- Excel – Extarct data from here
+- Power BI – Data transformation, cleaning, visualization, and dashboard building
+## Project File Used